socialmediaie/socialmediaie.github.io/datasets.md

 ---
-layout: page
+layout: default
-title: List of datasets
+title: "List of datasets used for training SocialMediaIE"
+description: "List of datasets used for training SocialMediaIE"
 permalink: /datasets/
 ---

+# List of datasets used for training SocialMediaIE

 - [Dataset referencs](#dataset-referencs)
   * [Tagging datasets](#tagging-datasets)